 During the middle of 1942 the airfield had a hard dry surface, 1,100 x 75 x 5,300 yards with approaches from the southwest to northeast and a 5% grade.
 Facilities were described as one house and native houses, food and water.
-Could be lengthened 300 yards.
+It was noted that it could be further lengthened 300 yards.

 World War II Pacific Theatre History